-The author often uses a game learned from George Platts [GP] who is Games Master at the EuroPLop conference (and others).
+The author often uses a game learned from George Platts [9] who is Games Master at the EuroPLop conference (and others).
 Students stand in a circle that includes the instructor.
 The instructor gives his (or her) name and names an activity that he likes along with some characteristic action of that activity, such as kicking a soccer ball.
 The activity is performed with some gusto.
 The person to the left then repeats the name, activity, and action of the instructor and then gives one of her own: name, activity, and action.
 It then goes around the circle with each person naming all previous participants and performing all of the previous actions followed by his or her own name and activity.
 Each person learns a bit about everyone else.
+While this may be a good first icebreaker activity, it is then followed up by others that have more connection to the material of the course.